Kasparow/ml_project/README.md

 ### Install dependencies

 We will use a python virtual environment for managing dependencies.
+Virtual environment named venv/ is added is ignored by git.
 Create and activate a virtual environment:

 ```
 $ mkdir venv